 *

-Unemployment insurance tax rate and wage base updates listed below have been announced.
-Nonprofit, governmental, and tribal entities should examine what these changes could mean for their budget.
+The unemployment insurance tax rate and wage base updates listed below have been announced.
+Nonprofit, governmental, and tribal entities should examine what these changes could mean for their budgets.
 While these changes and requirements bind for-profit entities, nonprofit, governmental, and tribal entities have options.

 Note: Nonprofit, governmental, and tribal entities are exempt from FUTA (Federal Unemployment Tax Act).